ldev-r3-t4/FINAL/README.md

   <img src="https://github.com/ldev-r3-t4/mECEge-FINAL/blob/master/mECEge_1.png" width="200"> <img src="https://github.com/ldev-r3-t4/mECEge-FINAL/blob/master/mECEge_2.png" width="200"> <img src="https://github.com/ldev-r3-t4/mECEge-FINAL/blob/master/mECEge_3.png" width="200">
 </p>

 Our group created an anonymous messaging app in Android called 'mECEge' that allows users to comment in specific class threads.
 It is comprised of a user friendly Android application, Analytics server, front-end server interface, and back-end storage database.
+Integration test can be found in the android application repositories as the app utilizies all the servers the team created.

 Please see the sub-folders listed above for links to each of our primary repositories.